Troubleshooting Jobs¶

 srun

 command required more logical cores than available.
-Please check the values for the-n
+Please check the values for-n

 ,-c